NREL/PVDegradationTools/docs/source/user_guide/montecarlo.rst

 ^^^^^^^^^^^^^^^^^^^
 If your variables are correlated form a list of correlations using pvdeg.montecarlo.Corr() objects.
 ``my_correlations = [pvdeg.montecarlo.corr('<var_1>', '<var_2>', <float>), ...]``
-*why are there extra backticks this is upsetting*

 Defining Mean and Standard Deviation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^